Getting Access to Linux

 What happens next:

-yes) - Enter your password when prompted
+yes - Enter your password when prompted (nothing echoes to screen β that's normal)

 Server Requires SSH Keys?